-Since 1981 Rural & Migrant Ministry, a statewide, non-profit organization, has been standing proudly with the the rural and migrant communities throughout New York.
+Since 1981 Rural & Migrant Ministry, a statewide, non-profit organization, has been standing proudly with the rural and migrant communities throughout New York State.

 We work with rural leaders, both young and older, who are committed to equality and cooperative opportunity, especially within agricultural systems.
 We also support people in faith, labor and university communities who seek to stand with rural leaders as allies.

 Rural & Migrant Ministry works for the creation of a just, rural New York State through:

 - Standing with the disenfranchised, especially farmworkers and rural workers

 RMM implements its Mission through three Program areas:

 Through the Accompaniment Program, RMM stands with and accompanies rural workers – especially farmworkers – who seek to improve working and living conditions.
 For over twenty-five years RMM has coordinated the statewide Justice for Farmworkers Legislative Campaign seeking to ensure that the voice of the workers is heard at the policy-making tables that impact their lives.
 In 2019, Governor Cuomo signed the Farm Laborer Fair Labor Practices Act, removing the exclusion of farmworkers from New York State Labor Laws.

 Experiential and Popular Education are key components of RMM’s efforts to strengthen rural leaders.
 RMM hosts the Grail Rural Worker Education Center in the Hudson Valley, the Liturgia Rural Worker Education Center in Wayne County, the Amandla Rural Worker Education Center in Riverhead, on the eastern end of Long Island and the SPARK Rural Worker Education Center in Sullivan County.